Checking Timed Bisimilarity with Virtual Clocks: Checking for Timed Bisimulation

 The search for contradictions is repeated until either a contradiction is found that cannot be removed by analyzing a different split or no such contradiction can be found anymore.
 This is indicated by the outer loop, which repeats until $\text{no-contradiction-possible}$ returns $\text{true}$, and the last if-statement, which returns the contradictions if any are present.
-The $\text{search-contradiction}$ operator iterates through each transition of $\text{trans}_A$ and $\text{trans}_B$, conjugating all found contradiction sets pertaining to that transition.
+The $\text{search-contradiction}$ operator iterates through each transition of $\text{trans}_A$ and $\text{trans}_B$, building the intersection of the contradiction sets belonging to this transition.
 If the result is not empty, it contains the contradictions that are contained by all sets of contradictions regarding a certain transition.
-Therefore, any split, done accordingly to Definition~\ref{def:virtual-clocks:VCG:CheckingForBoundedBisim:BoundedBiSim}, will have these overall contradictions as contradictions and we return them.
-Further details may be found in \Appendix{section:appendix:search-contradiction}.
-The $\text{no-contradiction-possible}$ operator essentially replaces all entries in $\text{found-cont}$ for which the corresponding $\text{finished}$ entry is $\text{false}$ with the clock constraint $\text{true}$.
+Therefore, any split, done accordingly to Definition~\ref{def:virtual-clocks:VCG:CheckingForBoundedBisim:BoundedBiSim}, will have these contradictions and we return them.
+The $\text{no-contradiction-possible}$ operator uses only those entries in $\text{found-cont}$ for which the corresponding $\text{finished}$ entry is $\text{true}$.
 Subsequently, the $\text{search-contradiction}$ operator is invoked.
-If the $\text{search-contradiction}$ operator cannot find any contradiction even when the non-finished entries are set to $\text{true}$, it can be concluded that irrespective of the outcomes of the following iterations, no contradiction will be found.
+If the $\text{search-contradiction}$ operator cannot find any contradiction using only those entries for which $\text{finished}$ is $\text{true}$, we can conclude that no contradictions will be found in the subsequent iterations, as the contradiction sets for those entries stay the same.
 Consequently, we terminate the outer loop.
-Further details regarding the $\text{no-contradiction-possible}$ operator can be found in \Appendix{section:appendix:no-contradiction-possible}.
 It should be noted that the outer loop will only be executed more than once if both sets of transitions contain non-deterministic choices.
-If one of the sets contains only deterministic choices, then any pair checked will either return a contradiction that is directly a contradiction for the deterministic choice, or none of the pairs will return a contradiction, which means that there cannot be an overall contradiction.
+If one of the sets contains only deterministic choices, then any pair checked will either return a contradiction that is directly a contradiction for the deterministic choice, or none of the pairs will return a contradiction.

 The practical application of $\textsc{check-outgoing-transitions-impl}$ is illustrated in the following example.
 We use the nondeterministic TA $A_5$ from Figure~\ref{fig:examples} for this.